ramashish786/Machine-Learning-Project/Predicting the likelihood of e-signing/README.md

 Furthermore, the marketplace itself provides us with their own lead quality scores.
 We will leverage both sets of scores, as well as small list of personal/financial features to predict if the user is likely to respond to our current onboarding process.

+## CONCLUSION

+* Our model has given us an accuracy of around 64%.
+With this, we have an algorithm that can help predict whether or not a user will complete the E-signing step of the loan application.
+One way to leverage this model is to target those predicted to not reach the e-sign phase with customized onboarding.
+This means that when a lead arrives from the marketplace, they may receive a different onboarding experience based on how likely they are to finish the general onboarding process.
+This can help our company minimize how many people drop off from the funnel.
+This funnel of screens is as effective as we, as a company, build it.
+Therefore, user drop-off in this funnel falls entirely on our shoulders.
+So, with new onboarding screens built intentionally to lead users to finalize the loan application, we can attempt to get more than 40% of those predicted to not finish the process to complete the e-sign step.
+If we can do this, then we can drastically increase profits.
+Many lending companies provide hundreds of loans every day, gaining money for each one.
+As a resuit, if we can increase the number of loan takers, we are increasing profits.
+All with a simple model!